Singularity resolution from polymer quantum matter: s:11 Quantum theory

 \section{\lbel{s:11}Quantum theory}

 Our goal here is to build the precise quantum mechanical representation of the model introduced above.
-This means in particular the construction of a suitable Hilbert space $\msf{H}$ and the representation of $H_{\txt{S}}$ as a self-adjoint operator acting on the suitable domain in $\msf{H}$.
-The quantum evolution will then be determined by some Schr\"odinger equation
+This means in particular the construction of a suitable Hilbert space $\msf{H}$ and the representation of the Hamiltonian $H_{\txt{S}}$ [see \eref{e:1001}] as a self-adjoint operator acting on a suitable domain in $\msf{H}$.
+The quantum evolution will then be determined by a Schr\"odinger equation

 for $\psi\equi\psi(t,\phi)$.